Darkness4/blog/pages/blog/2023-09-16-road-to-replicable-infrastructure/page.md

   tftp-root=/tftpboot
   ```

-- Configure the PXE settings to send which kernel, initd and kernel arguments:
+- Configure the PXE settings to send which kernel, initrd and kernel arguments:

   ```shell
   #/tftpboot/pxelinux.cfg/default